SmejoTT/aqmaps/README.md

 - have a **reading value**
 - have a reading range of **0.0002** degrees

-## Fetching of the data
+## Fetching the data
-Fetching of data is done in *WebServer* class by using Java's HTTP Client.
+Fetching is done in *WebServer* class by using Java's HTTP Client.
-At first, is fetched list of sensors that need to be read.
-This list is then parsed to list of *AirQualitySenor* objects.
+At first, a list of sensors that need to be read is fetched.
+This list is then parsed to a list of *AirQualitySenor* objects.
 Then the information about the What3Words location is fetched from webserver a parsed to longitude and latitude format.
 Lastly, the list of no-fly zones is fetched and parsed.

 ## Drone flight
-At the start, the drone receives start position, list of 33 sensors that need to be visited and a list of no-fly zones.
+At the start, the drone receives start position, a list of 33 sensors that need to be visited and a list of no-fly zones.
 Then the drone utilizes its Pathfinder object that orders sensors in a more optimal order for visiting.
 After this, the drone starts to visit sensors and collect readings, after visiting the last sensor drone returns to start location.

 ## Air quality map